 16. Ladders.
 Step stools and ladders just make life a little easier to reach items.
 Every home should have at least a six-foot ladder for fixing and maintaining the home.
 For someone a little shorter like me, they make reaching the upper cabinets in the kitchen easy as well as changing the light bulb in the garage.

-Like I said, these items are very practical and probably not what you were expecting when you saw the title.
+As I said, these items are very practical and probably not what you were expecting when you saw the title.
 However, many preppers and many homes do not have these items.
-In an emergency, you will need these items to make fixing things and clean up a lot easier.
+In an emergency, you will need these items to make fixing things and cleaning up a lot easier.
 They will also help you ride out a power outage for a few days, make a bad storm bearable, and make life easier for you.

 What else would you include?